fuxonauts/webpage-content/content/events/LADÖN_01B/index.de.md

 sequel_times: []
 ---

-Immersive Performance / Audio Walk by Lucas Lacerda & Daniel Weyand; https://drive.google.com/file/d/1Xc9biIz3MCDB1TII91zkzYdSX48vZmWw/view?usp=sharing
+Immersive Performance / Audio Walk by Lucas Lacerda & Daniel Weyand.
+MOQUECA is a transdisciplinary project by the international artistic duo Poeira.
+The performers host an immersive audio experience and performative dinner, reflecting the multiple layers of the tastes and stories we incorporate into our bodies and minds.